 The law also required DGS to submit a report of its findings to the Legislature.

 On November 15, 2002, the AB 300 Report, titled "Seismic Safety Inventory of California Public Schools" (PDF - 254 KB) was released, which presented and analyzed the findings of the survey.

 The AB 300 List (PDF - 4.41 MB) includes information by District, then by School name, Application number and finally by building number.
 The list shows the status of each building, as currently known.

 Districts are able to determine the expected seismic safety performance of any buildings in their district by means of a detailed seismic evaluation.

-Districts that have not responded to the DSA request for updated information may submit a form DSA 300 (PDF - 42 KB) for any changed or added buildings.
-If the status of any buildings have changed, the district may submit a hard copy of the list pages showing those buildings and placing a check in the appropriate box.
+Districts may submit a form DSA 300 (PDF - 42 KB) for any changed or added buildings.
+If the status of any building has changed, the district may submit a hard copy of the AB 300 list pages showing those buildings with a check in the appropriate box.